South Carolina AHEC Scholars

 - Network with other AHEC Scholars in SC and across the nation

-- Stipends available to assist with professional development and travel expenses to rural clinical sites
+- Stipends available to assist with travel expenses to rural clinical sites

 - Increased competitiveness for SC AHEC rural incentive grants